PruszynskiJakub/programujzai/Writings/🖼️ Image base description.md

 - **Overall vibe:**
     Playful, modern, pastel-doodle version of the minimalist humor strip.
 The pastel palette softens the sarcastic humor, making it feel like a **header illustration** that’s both witty and visually charming.

+Dry, witty humor with a hint of absurdity